Air Quality Assessment

 - HEPA filters: If you live near to a highway or in a neighbourhood with a lot of outdoor air pollution, consider getting a HEPA rated air filtration system to help reduce airborne pollutants.

-- Green your home: Did you know that houseplants can help improve your indoor air quality?
+- Green your home: Did you know that houseplants can help improve your air quality?
 NASA found that a handful of popular indoor plants help to scrub the air of common pollutants like benzene and formaldehyde.
-Easily available at hardware and grocery stores, plants like english ivy or mother-in-laws tongue can help to improve your indoor air quality and aesthetics at the same time.
+Easily available at hardware and grocery stores, plants like english ivy or mother-in-laws tongue can help to improve your air quality and aesthetics at the same time.

 - Throw out your air freshener: While we know many folks love to keep their house smelling fresh with air fresheners, these products are loaded with harmful and dangerous VOCs that may actually cause irritation or illness.
 Open up the windows instead or look for a more natural way to freshen up your home.